How many of your area's seniors are you serving? This is an important statistic to use to compare yourself to other

-In order to get started, we first determined the total reach across the Network.
-Total Market Reach: 7.88%
+In order to determine a starting point, we first determined the total reach across the Network.
+Total Market Reach: 7.67%

 Location, Location Location

-As indicated above, the total market reach for Centers in the MySeniorCenter Network is 7.88% - which means that Centers are interacting with 7.88%
+As indicated above, the total market reach for Centers in the MySeniorCenter Network is 7.67%.
+That means that Centers are interacting with 7.67%

 of all available seniors within their market.
 If we reduce the notion of "reach" to just the zip code or postal code in which the Center is located,